ped-dyn-emp/PeTrack/docs/source/getting_started.md

 ## Using PeTrack

-The usage and some settings will be explained with the provided demo project ('demo' folder) , the folder contains all necessary files to set up a PeTrack project. <!--Make sure also to read our [best practices guide](usage/Best-Practices).-->
+The usage and some settings will be explained with the provided demo project ('demo' folder) , the folder contains all necessary files to set up a PeTrack project.
+You can download this example project [here](https://go.fzj.de/petrack-demo-download). <!--Make sure also to read our [best practices guide](usage/Best-Practices).-->

 ### Calibration